DevOps

 Type: AWS::S3::Bucket

-Create a bucket using IAM_ROLE_ARN
+Create a bucket using IAM_ROLE_ARN role and the CF file.

 aws cloudformation create-stack --stack-name mybucket --template-body file://mybucket.yaml --role-arn $IAM_ROLE_ARN